springernature/frontend-toolkits/README.md

-[!WARNING] This is a warning about newer version of Elements
+[!WARNING] This is a warning about newer version of Elements that doesn't use toolkits

 # Frontend Toolkits